 For clients who need less supervision a group session could provide the perfect format for them to practice their exercises in an environment where they are still being supervised and are encouraged to take responsibility for their exercises and gains.
 These exercise sessions consist of small groups of up to 6 people under the constant supervision of a Physiotherapist.

-If you are eligible for NDIS funding then contact our friendly admin staff.
+If you are eligible for NDIS funding then start by filling in our enquiry form HERE and our admin staff will then be able to organise any necessary paperwork and contact you regarding booking an appointment.
 We will begin by booking you in for a one hour initial assessment and in collaboration with you develop a plan for your ongoing care.
 All you need to bring with you to start is an idea of what health benefits you would like to achieve from your program.